camerongraybill/checkers-protocol/README.md

 Project for CS 544 to create and implement a protocol, I chose to do checkers.

+All code (unless otherwise noted) written by Cameron Graybill.

 to install (while in a python 3.6 virtual environment):
 ```bash
 git clone